harvard-library/aspace-import-excel/user_documentation/archival_objects_instructions.md

 Corporate Agent Role(2)|String|Creator|<span style="color:rebeccapurple">New in v3.0</span>: from the *Linked Agent Role* controlled value list.
 Corporate Agent Relator (2)|String||  If supplying relator, term must be from the *Linked Agent Archival Record Relators*  controlled value list.

+### <a name="increase_agent">Adding more agents to the spreadsheet</a>

+The plugin supports your associating with an Archival Object even more agents of each type.
+To do this, you may edit, locally, the [extended_aspace_import_excel_template.xlsx](../templates/extended_aspace_import_excel_template.xlsx) by copying the last set of columns of the particular type, inserting them into the template, and editing the labels in Row 4 to reflect the next integer number.

+For example, if you were to want *3* Family Agents, you would:
+ * insert four blank columns next to the second Family Agent columns
+ * copy the four columns of the second Family Agent, and paste them into the blank columns
+ * edit the labels in Row 4, incrementing the number.
+For example, you would edit the label **families_agent_record_id_2** in the _copied_ column to **families_agent_record_id_2**.
+ * While not necessary for proper processing, it's recommended that you also update the numbers in Row 5, to avoid confusion.

+ **Note:** The plugin stops at the first set of columns that are blank.
+This means that, if you've filled in the columns for Person Agent 1, and Person Agent 3, leaving Person Agent 2 blank, the plugin *will not* process Person Agent 3.

 <a href="#defs">Column Definitions</a> \| <a href="#dates">Dates</a> \| <a href="#extent">Extent</a> \| <a href="#contain">Container</a> \| <a href="#digital">Digital Objects</a> \| <a href="#agent">Agents</a> \| <a href="#subject">Subjects</a> \| <a href="#note">Notes</a>